apache/airflow/dev/breeze/doc/ci/02_images.md

   sets the right pytest flags
 - Sets default "tests" target in case the target is not explicitly set as additional argument
-- Runs system tests if RUN_SYSTEM_TESTS flag is specified, otherwise runs regular unit and integration tests
+- Runs system tests if TEST_GROUP is "system-core" or "system-providers" otherwise runs regular unit and integration tests

 # Naming conventions for stored images